syncfusion-content/asp.netwebforms-docs/aspnet/FileExplorer/Behavior-Settings.md

 * Get Image
 * Search

-The actions “Read, CreateFolder, Remove, Rename, Paste, GetDetails, Search” are supported all the jQuery Ajax configurations.
+The actions “Read, CreateFolder, Remove, Rename, Paste, GetDetails, Search” are supported all the jQuery AJAX configurations.
 The remaining actions “Upload, Download, GetImage” are accepted the URL only.

 If you want to customize read action alone, the Ajax “**Url”** and “**DataType”** are changed for the “Read” action.

-In the view page, add FileExplorer element and specify the Ajax settings for Read request as shown below.
+In the view page, add FileExplorer element and specify the AJAX settings for Read request as shown below.

     {% highlight html %}